2026 Glassco Translation Residency in Tadoussac

 If you have any questions regarding accessibility, require assistance with this application, or would like to discuss alternative methods of applying, please contact Heather at accessibility@playwrights.ca.

-The Glassco Translation Residency offers a unique opportunity for playwrights and translators working in any language to delve into the complexities of theatre translation, to bring new translations to life.
-Translators and playwrights apply together to work on a specific project during the residency.
-Over the course of the 10 days, participants live together at Fletcher Cottage in Tadoussac to develop the translations.
+The Glassco Translation Residency offers a unique opportunity for playwrights and translators working in any language.
+Designed to explore the nuances of theatre translation and bring new work to life, the residency brings together translators and playwrights applying as a pair with a specific project.
+Over 10 days, participants live and work together at Fletcher Cottage in Tadoussac, developing their translations in a shared creative environment.
 Translations from and into any language are accepted.
-Work is done independently by each playwright-translator pair, and with the support of acclaimed Translation Dramaturg, Maryse Warda.
-Artists gather for a collaborative 5 à 7 discussion and catered meal together each evening.
+Work is done independently by each playwright-translator pair, and with the support of acclaimed Translation Dramaturg, Maureen Labonté.
+Artists gather from 5:30 – 6:30 pm, daily for a collaborative discussion and catered meal together each evening.

 PWM welcomes all applications.
 While recognizing that the identity of each person is fundamentally plural, and multidimensional, we strongly encourage applications from artists who are: Indigenous (First Nations, Métis, and Inuit), Black, POC, racialized (including recent immigrants), 2SLGBTQQIPAA+, neurodivergent, disabled, living with chronic illness and/or chronic pain.
 PWM is strongly committed to supporting a wide range of cultural identities and lived experiences, therefore we encourage applicants to self-identify in their application if they are comfortable doing so.